RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/README.md

 The FreeRTOS application includes tasks for monitoring user activity, handling alerts, and simulating events.
 The tasks are created and managed by FreeRTOS, and the system uses hardware timers for periodic operations.

-## Usage

-### How to Run Applications
+### Running the App

 1. Build the project:
     ```sh
+    cd App
-    make
+    make clean all
     ```

-2. Run the emulator:
+2. To run the emulator with the built project:
     ```sh
     make qemu_start
     ```

-3. To debug the application, use:
+3. To run the emulator in debug mode:
     ```sh
     make qemu_debug
     ```